mattzsync/discord-bot/README.md

 # discord-bot
-Criando um bot em javascript para o discord
+Creating a js bot for discord